Chaos995/TP_Chaos_2024/README.md

 filling_struct(); //takes the book's info and stores it in an array of structs. (admin)

-file_creation(); //create a .txt file based on the info from the previous array of struct. (admin)
+file_creation(); //create a .csv file based on the info from the previous array of struct. (admin)

-modify(); //allow only admins to modify certain info in the .txt file, where books info is. (admin)
+modify(); //allow only admins to modify certain info in the .csv file, where books info is. (admin)

-delete_book(); //also only allows the admins to delete a certain book from the .txt file. (admin)
+delete_book(); //also only allows the admins to delete a certain book from the .csv file. (admin)

 rechercher(); //allows all users to search for a certain book. (both)

-Trie(); //sort the books based on category or price, it branches into two functions, by_order, and by_categorie. (both)
+Trie(); //sort the books based on category or price, it branches into multiple other functions. (both)

 --written by Marouane